Thu, Dec 12, 2024

 • Valet Key Pattern

-Uses a token that provides customers with restricted direct access to a specific resource to be able to offload data transfer from an application.
-This is appropriate for applications that leverage cloud-hosted storage systems and can serve to maximize scalability and performance.
+Uses a token that provides customers with limited direct access to a specific resource to be able to offload data transfer from an application.
+This is suitable for applications that leverage cloud-hosted storage systems and can help achieve maximum scalability and performance.

-Taking the time to come to agreement with the cloud provider on security controls will allow the enterprise to build security into the system design process and alleviate the need to add additional safeguards in the form of bolt-on solutions.
-If security principles and architectural patterns are created during the design phase, appropriate security controls will not be overlooked.
+If the enterprise takes the time to agree with the cloud provider about security controls, it will be possible for the enterprise to incorporate security into the system architecture without requiring bolt-on security measures.
+If security guidelines and architectural patterns are created during the design phase, appropriate security controls will not be overlooked.
 Ultimately, the enterprise cloud security architecture should support the need to protect the confidentiality, integrity, and availability of all data processed or stored in the cloud.

 Cloud Security Architecture Best Practices: Planning and Putting Your Strategy in Place